Overview

 Project Status

-The manuscript is complete.
+The manuscript is essentially complete.
 It is available online and is currently seeking publication and feedback.